RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 Some definitions of "types" in AWS-SDK does not generate API-defined XML.
 An example is "types.Tagging".
 AWS-SDK has specific routines to marshal/unmarshal for types.
+One for "Tagging" is "awsRestxml_serializeDocumentTagging()" in "aws-sdk-go-v2/service/s3/serializers.go".
 See the following description for the difference of the generated XML.

 Thus, we prepared separate type definitions for the ad-hoc stub-generator.
 They are in "auxiliary.go".
 They are hand-coded